Introduction

 Shelf Life in the Pantry

 Commercial Worcestershire sauces are packaged under sterile conditions, which means they are free from visible microbes when you first buy them.
 Because of the high acidity (pH around 3.3–3.8) and the salt content, the sauce can remain safe for consumption for up to two years when stored at room temperature in a cool, dark pantry.
-On the flip side, once the bottle is opened, the exposure to air and potential contaminants shortens its optimal quality period, generally to six months for best flavor, although it may remain safe beyond that if stored properly Worth keeping that in mind.
-That alone is useful..
+Even so, once the bottle is opened, the exposure to air and potential contaminants shortens its optimal quality period, generally to six months for best flavor, although it may remain safe beyond that if stored properly Worth knowing..

 Step‑by‑Step: How to Store Worcestershire Sauce